Delicious exploration in an easy to digest 2D package!

 Terraria is a land of adventure!
 A land of mystery!
 A land that's yours to shape, to defend and to enjoy.
 Your options in Terraria are limitless, are you an action gamer with an itchy trigger finger?
 A master builder?
 A collector?
 An explorer?
 There's something for everyone here.

-Terraria (pronounced similar to "Terrarium", which is now an in-game item) is a very detailed 2D Wide-Open Sandbox indie game, created by Andrew "Redigit" Spinks and Jeremy "Blue" Guerrette.
+Terraria (pronounced similar to "Terrarium", which is now an in-game item) is a very detailed 2D Wide Open Sandbox indie game, created by Andrew "Redigit" Spinks and Jeremy "Blue" Guerrette.
 It was made available on Steam on May 16, 2011.
-Version 1.1 came out on the 1st of December 2011, making the game at least thrice as complex at it previously was.
-On October 1st, 2013 update 1.2 which added over 1,000 items and other changes futher increased the scope and general complexity of the game to work on other projects, but he has recently restarted development as of April 03, 2013.
-A trailer for version 1.1 can be found here.Terraria focuses on exploring the gorgeous randomly generated world you're stranded in, to find resources to build a cozy home, equip yourself with armor and potions, befriend merchants, and defend your town from monsters.
-You start from scratch with little more than a pickaxe and some trees — and end up crafting epic-level equipment to fight massive demons, dig cave systems throughout the land, and build a fortress that can withstand full-on goblin army invasions.
+Version 1.1 came out on the 1st of December 2011, making the game more complex than it previously was.
+On October 1st, 2013 update 1.2 which added over 1,000 items and other changes futher increased the scope and general complexity of the game.
+The update introduced new biomes, enemies, and items.Terraria focuses on exploring the gorgeous randomly generated world you're stranded in, to find resources to build a cozy home, equip yourself with armor and potions, befriend merchants, and defend your town from monsters.
+You start from scratch with little more than a pickaxe and some trees and end up crafting epic-level equipment to fight massive demons, dig cave systems throughout the land, and build a fortress that can withstand full-on goblin army invasions.
 You can share every world you create with your friends in single-player and multiplayer, and freely visit any map with any character.Sounds a bit familiar?
 Absolutely!
-Terraria is meant as a wonderful item-based RPG variation on some of the most popular randomly generated exploration games, particularly Minecraft.
+Terraria is meant as an item-based RPG variation on some of the most popular randomly generated exploration games, particularly Minecraft.
 It's different in many ways, though: true to classic Metroidvanias, a strong focus is on finding upgrades to help you move around in the world better (such as accessories to let you breathe underwater) and increase your life and mana pools.
 You can also end up with multiple helpful NPCs living in your homes that will sell things to you, heal you, and otherwise enhance your base through their services.
 Terraria features boss monsters that will challenge players who dare to summon them, and murder those who aren't ready.
 Finally, Terraria features a streamlined crafting system as well as many, many decorations so that you can truly make your home your own.The player now has the option of entering Hard Mode after clearing the first few basic quests.
 Hard Mode is triggered by challenging the boss of the Underworld, and spawns many new monsters, items, materials, bosses and a new, spreading biome into the world.Redigit's YouTube page can be found here, which includes a teaser, a trailer, and a Let's Play of the alpha done by the creators themselves.505 Games announced that the game would be ported to Xbox Live Arcade and PlayStation Network.
 New content was included in this release which until recently was not thought to be coming to the PC version.
 These versions were released on March 26, 2013 in the US and April 15, 2013 in Europe and Australia.
 In addition, 505 Games released a port for the iOS on August 29, 2013.According to Redigit, a sequel, currently titled Terraria 2, is in the works.

 All Love Is Unrequited: The Goblin Tinkerer and the Mechanic are constantly asking about each other, the Nurse is after the Arms Dealer, and the Arms Dealer is... well, but nothing seems to come from any of it.